-The p-values in the output below tell us that the interaction effect (Food*Condiment) is statistically significant.
+Use the p-value for an interaction term to test its significance.
+In the output below, the circled p-value tells us that the interaction effect test (Food*Condiment) is statistically significant.
 Consequently, we know that the satisfaction you derive from the condiment depends on the type of food.

-But, how do we interpret the interaction effect and truly understand what the data are saying?
-The best way to understand these effects is with a special type of graph—an interaction plot.
+But how do we interpret the interaction in a model and truly understand what the data are saying?
+The best way to understand these effects is with a special type of line chart—an interaction plot.
 This type of plot displays the fitted values of the dependent variable on the y-axis while the x-axis shows the values of the first independent variable.
 Meanwhile, the various lines represent values of the second independent variable.

 On an interaction plot, parallel lines indicate that there is no interaction effect while different slopes suggest that one might be present.
 Below is the plot for Food*Condiment.

 The crossed lines on the graph suggest that there is an interaction effect, which the significant p-value for the Food*Condiment term confirms.
 The graph shows that enjoyment levels are higher for chocolate sauce when the food is ice cream.
 Conversely, satisfaction levels are higher for mustard when the food is a hot dog.
 If you put mustard on ice cream or chocolate sauce on hot dogs, you won’t be happy!

 Which condiment is best?
 It depends on the type of food, and we’ve used statistics to demonstrate this effect.

 When you have statistically significant interaction effects, you can’t interpret the main effects without considering the interactions.
 In the previous example, you can’t answer the question about which condiment is better without knowing the type of food.
 Again, “it depends.”